centricconsulting/FastForge-ReferenceApp-dotnet/readme.md

 ## General Prerequisites
 1. Create/Re-Use Microsoft Azure Subscription
     1. The Azure Subscription will host all the required Infrastructure needed for FastForge
-2. Create/Re-Use a GitHub Organization
+2. Create/Re-Use a repository (Azure DevOps or GitHub)
-    1. GitHub will be used as the primary code repository and will manage the workflow for automation of deployment
+    1. The repository will be used as the primary location for the folder and files and the platform chosen will manage the workflow for automation of deployment
 3. Customize the App Dev Process Template for the Organization to be consistent with Centric's Right Site approach
     1. A key component of Centric's Right Site model is determining appropriate locations for our Client’s project, files and folders that manage the FastForge deployment
     2. Create an inherited process derived from the existing Agile Template
     3. Name the process and remember the name to be used later in the process
-4. Determine early on whether the FastForge Repository will be private or public
+4. For GitHub - determine early on whether the FastForge repository will be private or public
     1. Public repositories provide the option to use “Environments” for free, whereas a Private repository requires GitHub Enterprise
 5. Establish a shared container within the Azure Subscription for the Terraform ```.tfstate``` file by creating the following in Azure:
     1. **Resource Group**